bitrockteam/bitrock-website/src/blog/an-introduction-to-deno.md

 ##### Where is package.json?

 As seen before, there is no package.json in Deno where it is possible to put all the dependencies.
-The answer is deps.ts.
+The answer, then, is deps.ts.

 Deps is used for 2 main reasons: